wavefrontHQ/wavefront-kubernetes/README.md

 # wavefront-kubernetes
-Kubernetes definitions and templates for Wavefront monitoring
+This repository contains definitions and templates for monitoring Kubernetes using Wavefront.

 ## Wavefront Proxy (required)
 1. Deploy a [Wavefront Proxy](wavefront-proxy/)
 	- Update `YOUR_CLUSTER` and `YOUR_API_TOKEN` according to your instance of Wavefront

 ## Kubernetes system metrics
-1. Deploy [Heapster](heapster/) to get standard Kubernetes metrics
-	- Update `CLUSTER_NAME` for your cluster
-1. Deploy [kube-state-metrics](kube-state-metrics/) to get state metrics
-	- Update `CLUSTER_NAME` for your cluser
+Refer to the [Wavefront Kubernetes Integration](https://docs.wavefront.com/kubernetes.html) for core Kubernetes monitoring.

 ## Pod monitoring